 Describes how special education services are provided.Service Models

-- All children included in 10 classrooms; 4 co-teach; 6 SPED resource teacher.
+- All children included in ten classrooms; four co-teach; six special education resource teachers.

 *Universal Design for Learning